Have we passed peak health care disruption?

 More on social determinants of health: What are they, why are we talking about them so much, what’s happening now?

 Here at M2, we spend a lot of time thinking about the social determinants of health (SDH), or the nonmedical factors that can affect a person’s overall health and health outcomes.
-We have blogged recently about this issue, here and here.
+We have blogged recently about this issue, and .
 The issue is gaining momentum and we are seeing more articles and studies addressing how to better incorporate SDH into programs and technologies; for example, former CMS administrator Andy Slavitt recently announced his new venture capital firm will focus on companies in this area.
 Another recent article highlights the opportunities for technology entrepreneurs as adoption rates for SDH technologies are projected to increase over the next ten years.
 Today we are taking a close look at a recent position paper from the American College of Physicians (ACP).

 SDH are defined as “the conditions in which people are born, grow, work, live, age, and the wider set of forces and systems shaping the conditions of daily life”.
 In other words, “where a person is born and the social conditions they are born into can affect their risk factors for premature death and their life expectancy,” the ACP notes in its recent paper.